 - Webinars and other free videos/resources to digest

 Day 8 – A Race to Do All the Things Before Church

 Sundays are nice.
-I wake up early (as I normally do during the week) and I challenge myself to get as much done as I can before I leave for church at 9 AM.
+I wake up early and challenge myself to get as much done as I can before I leave for church.
 Today was pretty good on that front.

-I read the introduction to Cal Newport’s Deep Work, which I’ve had for a while and which a lot of people reference as the authority on getting into a flow state where you can just FOCUS on your work to master hard things fast.
+I read the introduction to Cal Newport’s Deep Work.
+A lot of people reference it as the authority on getting into a flow state where you can just FOCUS on your work to master hard things fast.

-I got in around 300 words in Cold Turkey Writer this morning, and all of it was content for last week’s review.
+I wrote around 300 words in Cold Turkey Writer this morning.
+All of it was content for last week’s review.

 Job Fit Crash Course

 Part 3 is all about imagining a day in the life of jobs or positions you’re considering and evaluating them with the fit score, as well as what the day actually looks like.
 I found this exercise useful because one of the ideas I came up with was completely made up and I had no idea where to even start in imagining a “day in the life.”
 You can do this part as many times as you have job ideas, to get a feel for what you would really like to do.